jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 I ended the [Singleton Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) section with:
 >There is a way to address [singleton memory leaks] at least in Java; however, I won’t present it until the next blog entry, which will feature the Flyweight Design Pattern.

-We can use Java's [WeakReference](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/WeakReference.html) for an individual instance.

-__Full Disclosure:__ I have never implemented a `WeakReference`; therefore, I asked ChatGPT to generate some code with the following prompt:
+__Full Disclosure:__ As with the previous code, I asked ChatGPT to generate some code from scratch with the following prompt:
 >Create a Java implementation for Singleton using a Weak Reference.
 Make sure that it's thread safe as well.

 Here's what it produced: